HISTORY 101 U.S. History to 1877 Credits: 3

 HISTORY 400WI Special Studies Credits: 1-3

-HISTORY 404 Women and Gender in Latin America Credits: 3
+HISTORY 404 Women, Gender and Sexuality in Latin America Credits: 3

 HISTORY 406 Modern Latin America Credits: 3

-This course studies social, political, economic and cultural trends in Latin America in the nineteenth and twentieth centuries.
-Discussion topics include nation building after independence with an emphasis on gender and race in the creation of national identities and new forms of social stratification; integration of national economies into the world economic system; the expansion of political participation and citizenship; immigration and the tensions caused by the forces of modernization and tradition.
+This course studies social, political, economic and cultural trends in Latin America from the nineteenth to the twenty-first century.
+Discussion topics include nation building after independence with an emphasis on gender and race in the creation of national identities and new forms of social stratification; integration of national economies into the world economic system; the expansion of political participation and citizenship; and immigration and the tensions caused by the forces of modernization and tradition.